luisjglz/ShapingSkills/Infocomm_JSearch/Readme.md

     ]
 ```

-We then convert it to a Panda's Dataframe:
+Then convert it to a Panda's Dataframe:

 ```
 import pandas as pd